 You may be given a contrast injection.
 This is a special dye given through a vein (through an IV) to help the team see the vessels clearly and show abnormal areas that may be a sign of disease.
 When you’re given the contrast, you may feel a cool/warm sensation in your arm.
 This is absolutely normal.

-There’s a small risk of being allergic to the dye, but it’s normally mild in nature and may be hives or a rash.
+There’s a small risk of being allergic to the dye, but it’s normally mild in nature.
 If you notice this after the injection, please notify the technologist or go to your nearest emergency room.